Matrix Algebras with a Certain Compression Property II: Preliminaries

 \begin{defn} Let $\mc{A}$ be a subalgebra of $\mm_n$ in reduced block upper triangular form with respect to some decomposition of $\cc^n$.
 For $A\in\mc{A}$, define the \textit{block-diagonal} of $A$ to be the matrix $BD(A)$ obtained by replacing the block `off-diagonal' entries of $A$ with zeros.
 Furthermore, define the \textit{block-diagonal} of $\mc{A}$ to be the algebra

 \end{defn}

-\begin{thm}\cite[Corollary 30]{LMMRWedderburn} If $\mc{A}$ is a subalgebra of $\mm_n$ that has a reduced block upper triangular form with respect to some decomposition of $\cc^n$, then $\mc{A}$ is similar to $BD(\mc{A})\dotplus\rad$ via a similarity that is block upper triangular with respect to this decomposition . \end{thm}
+\begin{thm}\cite[Corollary 30]{LMMRWedderburn} If a subalgebra $\mathcal{A}$ of $\mm_n$ has a reduced block upper triangular form with respect to a decomposition of $\cc^n$, then there exists an invertible linear operator $S$ that is block upper triangular with respect to the same decomposition as that of $\mc{A}$, and $S^{-1}\mathcal{A}S$ has an unhinged reduced block upper triangular form with respect to this decomposition. \end{thm}

 If an algebra $\mc{A}$ in reduced block upper triangular form with respect to some decomposition of $\cc^n$ is such that $\mc{A}=BD(\mc{A})\dotplus\rad$, we say that $\mc{A}$ is \textit{unhinged} with respect to this decomposition.

-It is useful to note that if $\mc{A}$ is in reduced block upper triangular form and $BD(\mc{A})=\cc I$, then Theorem~\ref{every alg is similar to BD plus rad theorem} implies that $\mc{A}=\cc I+\rad$.
+We emphasize that the transformation of an algebra $\mc{A}$ into an unhinged reduced block upper triangular form described in Theorem~\ref{every algebra is similar to an unhinged algebra} can be achieved via application of a block upper triangular similarity, but not, in general, via unitary equivalence.
+Additionally, we note that if $\mc{A}$ is in reduced block upper triangular form and $BD(\mc{A})=\cc I$, then Theorem~\ref{every algebra is similar to an unhinged algebra} implies that $\mc{A}=\cc I\dotplus\rad$.
 Thus, $\mc{A}$ is unhinged with respect to any decomposition in which it admits a reduced block upper triangular form.